AnthonyM5/my-awesome-blog/_posts/2021-03-13-minimum-swaps.md

 * 1 <= *n* <= 10<sup>5</sup>
 * 1 <= arr[i] <= n

 The constraints specify integer *n* representing the number of elements in array *arr* can be quite large so time complexity will certainly play a factor in getting the correct answer.
-Given the finite amount of memory allocated to us with Javascript's stack data structure we may find that a brute force solution exceeds the [maximum call stack size][2].
+Given the finite amount of memory allocated to us with JavaScript's stack data structure we may find that a brute force solution exceeds the [maximum call stack size][2].

 Points to Consider:
 * Our sorting method will need to identify the element in place, and perform the swap if necessary